square/moshi/README.md

 #### Getting the best developer experience using both reflection and code gen

-If you want to use code gen but also want to avoid the build time cost of annotation processing, one pattern you can use is to use reflection for dev builds and code gen for production builds.
+If you want to use code gen but also want to avoid the build time cost of annotation processing, one approach might be to use reflection for development builds and code gen for production builds.

 In an Android project, such a setup could look like so: